technologiestiftung/lab-site/source/projects/H3LL0W0RLD/de/index.md

 <!-- include images like this Using the include -->

-{% include macro-image-section.html src="../images/breitband.png" subtitle="Dit is Berlin $%%" %}
+{% include macro-image-section-markdown.html src="../images/breitband.png" subtitle="Dit is Berlin" %}